Aerlinger/attr_deprecated/README.md

-# AttrDeprecated
+# attr_deprecated

 A simple and non-intrusive way to mark deprecated columns/attributes in your models so they may be more safely removed.
 Any usage of a deprecated attribute will be logged with a warning message and a trace of where the deprecated attribute was called.
 Exceptions can be raised as well.

+*AttrDeprecated is a work in progress*

 ## Why?

 Because we all have crap we don't want in our schema but are too afraid to remove.
+Use `attr_deprecated` to mark specific attributes in a model and will log a deprecation warning if the attribute is called in your code.

+attr_deprecated will automatically hook into ActiveModel, however, it can also be used with plain-old Ruby classes.

 ## Installation

-Add this line to your application's Gemfile:

   gem 'attr_deprecated'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install attr_deprecated

 ## Configuration